TykTechnologies/tyk-docs/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/customise-enterprise-portal/full-customisation/templates.md

 </p>
 ```

-### Organisation Approve
+### Organization Approve

 **Template Path**: `themes/default/mailers/organisation_request.tmpl`

-This template is used for notifying users that their organisation creation request has been approved.
+This template is used for notifying users that their organization creation request has been approved.

 #### Available Objects